yegor256/blog/_posts/2015/mar/2015-03-22-takes-java-web-framework.md

 This [`FtBasic`](http://www.takes.org/apidocs-0.9/org/takes/http/FtBasic.html)
 class does the exact same socket manipulations explained above.
-It starts a server socket on port 8080 and dispatches all incoming connections through an instance of `TsFoo` that we are giving to its constructor.
+It starts a server socket on port 8080 and dispatches all incoming connections through an instance of `TkFoo` that we are giving to its constructor.
 It does this dispatching in an endless cycle, checking every second whether it's time to stop with an instance of [`Exit`](http://www.takes.org/apidocs-0.9/org/takes/http/Exit.html).